Vish10Tyk/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.3.md

 - Fixed the bug where the Exports function didn't export analytics to a CSV file under the Error rate(average) tab in the developer Dashboard.
 - Fixed the bug where the portal did not accept themes with names containing dots and displayed a not found error when uploading a theme with a dot in its name.
 - Fixed the bug in a multi-pod deployment where, when a theme is uploaded, only the pod that uploaded it updates its theme list, while the other pods remain unaware of the new theme.
-- Fixed the bug where the portal's Page menu allowed to pages with duplicated names of content-blocks leading to only one of the blocks being displayed.
+Fixed the bug where the Portal allowed pages to be created with duplicate content block names.
+Subsequently, only the last content block with the duplicate name was displayed.
 - Fixed the bug where the portal's page renderer ignored content-blocks under the `if` statement with references to multiple content-blocks (e.g. `{{ if and .blocks.Block1.Content .blocks.Block2.Content .blocks.Block3.Content }}`).
+Subsequently, content that depended on these conditional blocks would not be rendered.
 - Fixed the bug where the product auth type is removed after a product is updated.

 ## Further Information